Critical Alert Push Notifications Now Available For Companies Using The Rapidalerts Enterprise Notification System

 - Cybersecurity breaches, etc.

-The RapidAlerts team believes that the use of critical alerts in emergency situations will help to keep people and company property safer.
+The RapidAlerts team believes that the use of critical alerts in emergencies will help to keep people and company property safer.

 About push notifications